 The Waste Reduction Roadmap is scheduled for implementation from 2020 to 2029, during which producers are required to undertake the steps outlined below.

-Submitting a strategic plan for waste reduction, which comprises information on the baseline of current waste generation, targets and timeline for waste reduction, targeted products, and measures taken to implement waste reduction.
+Planning: Submitting a strategic plan for waste reduction, which comprises information on the baseline of current waste generation, targets and timelines for waste reduction, targeted products, and measures taken to implement waste reduction.

-Monitoring the type and number of products and packaging produced and/or used and reduced as well as the measures implemented to achieve it.
+Monitoring: Monitoring the type and number of products and packaging produced and/or used and reduced, as well as the measures implemented to achieve this.
 The monitoring shall be conducted on a bi-annual basis at the very least.

-Comparing between waste reduction targets and achievements during the period and identifying challenges in the implementation.
+Evaluation: Comparing waste reduction targets and achievements during the period and identifying implementation challenges.

-Submitting a report on, among others, the type and number of raw materials reduced, biodegradable packaging produced, and reusable and/or recyclable raw materials used, as well as evaluation on the implementation of waste reduction plan.
+Reporting: Submitting a report including the type and number of raw materials reduced, biodegradable packaging produced, and reusable and/or recyclable raw materials used, as well as evaluation of the implementation of the waste reduction plan.

-In summary, producers must submit two (2) types of documents: a strategic plan for waste reduction, and annual implementation reports.
+Producers must submit two document types: a strategic plan for waste reduction, and annual implementation reports.

 Table 3.
 Approaches and measures to be included in producer’s 3R plan for products and packaging.